dmaerzendorfer/masterThesis/ResearchDiary/README.md

     - tested study with a build on the quest
     - test in more detail if measured values make sense (lost track of poi counters are super high, seems wrong)
+    - change the control table buttons to be use activate instead of select! (or just both)

 ## 09.08.2024
 - continue to work on the study manager